LukeTempleman/sales-sync/sales-sync/api-implementation-progress.md

 - Created service layer for agents that can toggle between mock data and real API
 - Implemented function to get agents by team leader

+### Brands

+- Created service layer for brands that can toggle between mock data and real API
+- Implemented CRUD operations for brands
+- Added asset upload functionality
+- Updated BrandManagementPage to use the service layer
+- Added error handling for API calls

+### Surveys

+- Created service layer for surveys that can toggle between mock data and real API
+- Implemented CRUD operations for survey templates
+- Added functions to filter surveys by type and tenant
+- Updated SurveyManagementPage to use the service layer
+- Added error handling for API calls

 ### Locations